 Over medium-high heat, melt butter with olive oil in a heavy skillet.
 Add chicken and sauté until browned and cooked.

-Add the cooked chicken into the sauce.
-Bring to a slow boil and cook until the sauce thickens, about 5 minutes.
-Stir occasionally.
+Stir in the cooked chicken, bring to a slow boil and simmer until the sauce thickens.

 Can you use regular onions instead of shallots?

 Yes, although shallots have a bit milder and sweeter flavor.
 Onions can taste more intense and tangy.
-If you’d prefer a milder flavor, consider using less onions than what the recipe calls for.
+If you’d prefer a milder flavor, consider using less onions than what the recipe call for.